roots/trellis/README.md

 ### Mail

 sSMTP handles outgoing mail.
 For the `development` environment, emails are sent to MailHog, where you can inspect them.
 To access MailHog interface, go to `http://yourdevelopmentdomain.dev:8025`.
-For `staging` and `production`, configure credentials in `group_vars/all/mail.yml`.
+For `sandbox` and `production`, configure credentials in `group_vars/all/mail.yml`.
 See the [Mail docs](https://roots.io/trellis/docs/mail/).

 ## SSL